PRIBAN91/MovieBuff/README.md

 ## Yet To Be Implemented
 1. Typeahead or Autocomplete feature using Redis cache and Trie data structure.
+2. Pagination using Ranking on Movie ids.
-2. Scaling either through Horizontal Serverless architecture using AWS Fargate or Vertical Scaling through ALB/ELB from AWS.
+3. Scaling either through Horizontal Serverless architecture using AWS Fargate or Vertical Scaling through ALB/ELB from AWS.